rdoetjes/linerobot/README.md

 Is a scratch build line following robot around the Pololu QTR8D sensor bar that I had found in my parts pile.

+The challenge for me was to build a chassis from scratch and code my own QTR8D class, Motor class and all that in a single day.

 The hardware is based on spare parts:
 Raspberry Pi 3 (Will also work with Pi4 and most likely also Pi Zero Wifi) L298N H-Bridge